Resistance: A Human’s Guide To Surviving The AI Revolution [Opinion]

 It’s official.
 Artificial Intelligence is speeding the robot revolution and will soon be responsible for replacing a huge portion of the human workforce with machines, and there’s nothing we can do to stop it.

-When artificially intelligent robots finally replace humans in the labor pool, life, as we know it will be forced to change, much as society shifted dramatically during the industrial revolution.
+When artificially intelligent robots finally replace humans in the labor pool, life as we know it will be forced to change, much as society shifted dramatically during the industrial revolution.

 Until the AI revolution is complete, however, there are things humans can do to slow the automation of the workforce and the outsourcing of human jobs to intelligent robots.